apache/hertzbeat/home/versioned_docs/version-v1.4.x/introduce.md

 - An open source collaboration product using the `Apache2` protocol, maintained by a free and open source community.
 - No monitoring number `License`, monitoring type and other pseudo-open source restrictions .
 - Built on `Java+SpringBoot+TypeScript+Angular` mainstream technology stack , convenient secondary development .
-- Open source is not the same as free , can not modify logo, name, copyright based on HertzBeat etc.
+- Open source is not the same as free, dev based on HertzBeat must retain the logo, name, page footnotes, copyright, etc.

 **HertzBeat has been included in the [CNCF Observability And Analysis - Monitoring Landscape](https://landscape.cncf.io/card-mode?category=monitoring&grouping=category)**